-More recent CASM alumni, Zac Fielding, Ellie Lovegrove and Simi Vuata, are widely acclaimed performing artists.
+More recent CASM alumni, Zaachariaha Fielding of the band Electric Fields, Ellie Lovegrove and Simi Vuata, are widely acclaimed performing artists.

 CASM graduates have led successful careers in composition, performance and recording, and have won international recognition and awards for their music.
 They are also employed in a wide range of professions and leadership roles across the education, health, government, community development, media and arts sectors.